Image Credit: FabrikaSimf/Shutterstock.com

 3D printing, a type of additive manufacturing, has already found its successful application in a wide variety of industries including architecture, food, mechanics, aeronautics, drone technology, robotics, automotive, electronics, medicine, and many more4.

 Within the medical field, 3D printing has not only allowed for custom-made devices, such as implants, fixtures and surgical tools, to revolutionize the way patients are cared for during and recover following surgical procedures, but is also a far less expensive option that can be made at a much faster and reliable rate as compared to traditional manufacturing methods.

 Current medical uses of 3D printing have been incorporated to produce bones, ears, jaws, eyeglasses, cell cultures, stem cells, blood vessels, tissues, organs, drug delivery devices, vascular networks, plants, and even prosthetic devices5.

-The first successful implantation of a 3D printed prosthesis was performed by a team of researchers at the BIOMED Research Institute of Belgium who manufactured a a titanium mandibular prosthesis for an 83 year old patient suffering from a chronic bone infection6.
+The first successful implantation of a 3D printed prosthesis was performed by a team of researchers at the BIOMED Research Institute of Belgium who manufactured a titanium mandibular prosthesis for an 83-year-old patient suffering from a chronic bone infection6.